magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-data-fixture.md

 ## Overview

-Parameterized data fixture is a dynamic and scalable data fixture that accepts parameters directly from the fixture declaration.
+Data fixture is a dynamic and scalable data fixture that accepts parameters directly from the fixture declaration.
 It eliminates the need to create almost identical fixtures every time you need a slight change.

 A data fixture is a PHP script that sets data you want to reuse in your test.
 Use data fixtures to prepare a database for tests.
 The Integration Testing Framework (ITF) reverts the database to its initial state automatically.